-- O A Joint Committee with representatives from the Board of Directors of the OST/Almeda Corridors Redevelopment Authority and Greater Southeast Management District was created to forge a deeper collaboration between the Authority and the District and specifically to develop an integrated mobility implementation strategy to enable both entities to leverage federal funding with locally committed resources and to compete for discretionary mobility funding. - On December 17, 2019, the Board of Directors approved FY 2021-2024 Livable Centers Study Call for Planning Study Partners for the OST/Palm Center Livable Centers Study in Partnership with Greater Southeast Management District - O Capital improvement projects in the FY 2020 FY 2024 will be funded by a bond issued for \$53,000,000.00 for the following future projects: Emancipation Avenue Reconstruction Project; Emancipation Park & Community Center Phase II; Historic Holman Street Reconstruction Project, Almeda Corridor Improvements Phase IV, Greater Third Ward Neighborhood Project, MacGregor Park and Tennis Center (Park Planning); Live Oak Street Improvement Project; Hutchins Street Improvement Project; Scott Street Improvements Projects (Planning); Greater Third Ward Neighborhood Project; MacGregor Park and Tennis Center; Live Oak Street Improvements Project; Scott Street Improvements Project; Scott Street Improvements Project; and Old Spanish Trail Mobility Improvements to MacGregor Park.
+- O A Joint Committee with representatives from the Board of Directors of the OST/Almeda Corridors Redevelopment Authority and Greater Southeast Management District was created to forge a deeper collaboration between the Authority and the District and specifically to develop an integrated mobility implementation strategy to enable both entities to leverage federal funding with locally committed resources and to compete for discretionary mobility funding. - On December 17, 2019, the Board of Directors approved FY 2021-2024 Livable Centers Study Call for Planning Study Partners for the OST/Palm Center Livable Centers Study in Partnership with Greater Southeast Management District.
+A Request for Proposal for the Livable Centers Study was released in July 2021 with projected date to begin the study scheduled for November 2021. - On February 1, 2021, the Board of Directors approved a purchase and sale agreement and a lease agreement with Midtown Redevelopment Authority for the Affordable Housing Operations Campus Parking Garage, the garage is projected to be completed in Fall 2021. - O Capital improvement projects in the FY 2022 FY 2026 will be funded by a bond issued for \$53,000,000.00 for the following future projects: Emancipation Avenue Reconstruction Project; Emancipation Park & Community Center Phase II; Almeda Street Reconstruction Project, Phase IV, Greater Third Ward Neighborhood Improvements -Project, MacGregor Park and Tennis Center (Park Planning); Scott Street Project; Improvement Street Live Oak Third (Planning); Greater Projects Improvements Neighborhood Project; MacGregor Park and Tennis Center; Live Oak Street Improvements Project; Scott Street Improvements Project; Scottcrest Street Improvements; Griggs and MLK Corridors Improvement Project; and Old Spanish Trail Mobility Improvements to MacGregor Park.